Joint Regeneration of Lake Oconee

 Medications to help with inflammation and pain are another option.
 This can be used in conjunction with physical therapy, activity modification, and ice or heat to help you get rid of your discomfort.

 Don’t continue to deal with shoulder pain alone.
-Contact the practice today to make an appointment, or you may schedule a consultation on the website.
+Contact the Joint Regeneration of Watkinsville & Lake Oconee team today to make an appointment, or you may schedule a consultation on the website.